Skip to Main Content

 What is happening in Africa?

 The Africa Portal is an open access research repository on African affairs, and provides access to more than 5000 books, journals and documents.
-Click here to search or browse their library.

 The African Digital Research Repositories list has been compiled by the International African Institute as a service to African studies research and scholarship in line with their remit to promote the dissemination of knowledge from and on Africa.

-African Journals Sabinet African Journals have been available online to clients with great success since 2001.
+African Journals This link opens in a new windowSabinet African Journals have been available online to clients with great success since 2001.
 The collection is proud to be the biggest of its kind, with an exclusive assortment of African and southern African journal titles, which includes more than 430 titles as well as more than 350 000 full text articles and the list keeps on growing.

 African Journals (previously SA ePublications and ISAP) by Sabinet is an assortment of Southern African and African journal titles.

-Africa-Wide Information Africa-Wide Information, produced by NISC South Africa, combines bibliographic databases from around the world to form a multidisciplinary aggregation offering unique and extensive coverage of all facets of Africa and African studies.
+Africa-Wide Information This link opens in a new windowAfrica-Wide Information, produced by NISC South Africa, combines bibliographic databases from around the world to form a multidisciplinary aggregation offering unique and extensive coverage of all facets of Africa and African studies.
 This includes content from South African Studies, African Studies, and African HealthLine, which focuses on all aspects of health relating to Africa and other developing nations.
 With over 3.2 million citations and abstracts dating back to the 16th century, this resource is essential for those with an interest in African research, and information on and about Africa.

 Africa-Wide Information combines databases to form a multidisciplinary aggregation with coverage of all facets of Southern African and African studies.